apache/gravitino/docs/docker-image-details.md

 ### Trino image

 Changelog

+- trino:426-gravitino-0.5.1
+  - Based on Gravitino 0.5.1, you can know more information from 0.5.1 release notes.

 - trino:426-gravitino-0.5.0
   - Based on Gravitino 0.5.0, you can know more information from 0.5.0 release notes.